labgrid-project/labgrid/doc/configuration.rst

 FileDigitalOutputDriver
 ~~~~~~~~~~~~~~~~~~~~~~~
-The FileDigitalOutputDriver uses a file
+The :any:`FileDigitalOutputDriver` uses a file
 to write arbitrary string representations of booleans
 to a file and read from it.